 We know it is important for many reasons for our participants’ identity to be protected and kept safe and the priority for the sessions is to create a sense of community and to talk about regalia, queerness, identity and craft, sew or bead together.

-The artwork featured on the graphics for this project were commissioned from Moe Butterfly.
+The artwork featured on the graphics for this project was commissioned from Moe Butterfly.

 If you are interested in participating in CRE’s Virtual Two Spirit Regalia Making, please apply by February 14, 2021.
 If you know others who may be interested or may benefit from this program please forward this information to them and/or invite them to reach out using the contact info listed below.